Former Rep. Scott Taylor announces Virginia Senate run to challenge Mark Warner

 Taylor, a former Navy SEAL, served in the House of Representatives for one term before being defeated by Democrat Elaine Luria last November.

-Taylor said Virginians want a "leadership change" and said "12 years is enough" for Warner, the chairman of the Senate Intelligence Committee who was outspoken in his accusations of Trump-Russia collusion.
+Taylor said Virginians want a "leadership change" and said "12 years is enough" for Warner, the top Democrat on the Senate Intelligence Committee who was outspoken in his accusations of Trump-Russia collusion.

 NEW REPORT SAYS A CONGRESSWOMAN IS SECRETLY SENDING HER STAFF TO MEXICO TO HELP ASYLUM SEEKERS FIND LOOPHOLES